 You should go through the aquarium and take notes on the exhibits that interest you.
 You must have enough information to fill 2-3 pages.
 Write about what you learned: where do coral live, what to octopuses eat, do sharks die if they stop swimming, etc.?

-You can write about anything you learn; however, you must discuss these three topics - reef fish, coral, and jellies - in addition to the other topics you cover.
+You can write about anything you learn; however, you must discuss these three topics - sharks, coral, and monk seals - in addition to the other topics you cover.

 To receive full credit for each field trip report (5.0 points) students must write a report that is 2-3 pages long, is double-spaced, has 1-1.5" margins, and uses a 12-point font.
 For additional information about the requirements for the field trip report, visit thepage.

-The report is due the last day of class: Wednesday, December 6 for the MWF sections and Thursday, December 7 for the TR sections.
+The report is due the last day of class: Thursday, May 1 for the TR sections and Wednesday, May 2 for the MWF sections.